Blogger Relay Team Green

 #1 Arrival in Santiago de Compostela

 As much as the ancient Camino de Santiago pilgrimage is about the journey, it’s hard to deny how special a destination it is.
-For me this spiritual journey, complete with aching feet, medieval villages, and beautiful Spanish countryside culminated, like it does for all pilgrims, in the city of Santiago de Compostela.
-My arrival was filled with emotion, a moment I had thought about everyday as I walked the nearly 1,000 km.
+For me, this spiritual journey, complete with aching feet, medieval villages, and beautiful Spanish countryside culminated, as it does for all pilgrims, in the city of Santiago de Compostela.
+My arrival was filled with emotion, a moment I had thought about every day as I walked the nearly 1,000 km.
 Experiencing this moment together with my Swiss friend, with whom I forged a 40-day walking relationship, only made the moment more powerful.
 In Santiago, I’d tried to downplay the significance of my arrival at the cathedral, but I wasn’t able to convince myself that the moment wasn’t extraordinary.

 #2 Above the clouds in Emi Shan